 Computer to control robot and host server

 PlasmoTron is intended to run on a dedicated computer, which will both control the robot and also host the web app and database that stores culture information.
 This computer needs to be near enough the robot to connect by USB.
 It should also be networked to the internet or an intranet so that users can access their culture information remotely.
-It is helpful if the computer can be directly controlled (mouse, keyboard, screen) from the tissue culture hood, especially in the event of a network outage.
+It may be helpful if the computer can be directly controlled from the tissue culture hood, especially in the event of a network outage.
 The computer does not need to be powerful.

-The approach we ourselves use is to use a $40 Raspberry Pi computer, with an integrated touch screen, which is mounted to outside of the tissue culture hood.
+The approach we initially used was to use a $40 Raspberry Pi computer, with an integrated touch screen, which was mounted to the outside of the tissue culture hood.
 The USB and power cables to the robot are run directly into the hood through the gasket seal.
 Many similar alternatives would be possible, including an i86-based tablet PC.

 Installation of PlasmoTron

 First clone the latest stable version from GitHub.

 First we need to initialise the database:

 Now let’s try running the app:

 With a bit of luck you will see: